vinothinivenkatesan/UICare/Readme.md

 •    npm cache clean
 •    SET npm_config_strict-ssl=false

-This will setup a working copy of care-admin on your local machine.
+This will setup a working copy on your local machine.

 Running local copy
 ******************